ibm-cloud-docs/vpc/api-change-log-beta.md

 ### For all version dates
 {: #13-june-2023-all-version-dates-beta}

 **Image lifecycle management property name changes.** For accounts that have been granted special approval to preview the image lifecycle management feature, the `deprecated_at` and `obsoleted_at` properties for [images](/apidocs/vpc-beta#create-image) requests have been renamed `deprecation_at` and `obsolescence_at`, respectively.
-Original property names `deprecated_at` and `obsoleted_at` will continue to be supported until further notice, but support will be removed when the feature becomes generally available.
+Original property names `deprecated_at` and `obsoleted_at` will continue to be supported until the feature becomes generally available.
 Requests that specify the original and revised property names simultaneously will be rejected.

+This feature is now generally available.
+Support for property names `deprecated_at` and `obsoleted_at` has been removed.
+See the [VPC API change log](/docs/vpc?topic=vpc-api-change-log#11-july-2023).

 ## 30 May 2023
 {: #23-may-2023-beta}